GeekTrainer/help-desk-bot-lab/CSharp/exercise6-MoodDetection.md

     <add key="TextAnalyticsApiKey" value="{YourTextAnalyticsKey}" />
     ```

-1. In the **Dialogs** folder, create a new class `UserFeedbackRequestDialog` using the following boilerplat code.
+1. In the **Dialogs** folder, create a new class `UserFeedbackRequestDialog` using the following boilerplate code.
 This dialog will have the responsibility of handle the interaction with the service.

     ```CSharp
     using System;
+    using System.Collections.Generic;
     using System.Threading.Tasks;
     using Microsoft.Bot.Builder.Dialogs;
+    using Microsoft.Bot.Connector;
     using Services;

     [Serializable]